Helping to lower accident rates by identifying where there is a risk of wet-road skidding.

 The concept behind the standards is that there should be a uniform risk of a wet road skidding accident across the whole network.

-The lowest skid resistant aggregates are required on dual carriageways away from junction areas while the highest standards are required on the approaches to roundabouts and pedestrian crossings.
+The lowest skid resistant aggregates are required on interstates and divided highways tangents, while the highest standards are required on the approach to intersections and pedestrian crossings.
 This approach provides a sustainable policy by targeting the best aggregates to the highest risk areas.

 Management of the safety of a network and the control of wet road skidding accidents can be achieved only if the skid resistance of the network is known and those measurements can be related to national standards.